themeix/lawrenceypil.github.io/_posts/2020-09-02-my-father's-garden.md

 On the other hand, gardens are needy things.
 They need human touch.
 They are vulnerable to bad winds.
 They don't last long.
 They need constant love; I can never ever muster enough for words.
 Gardens do not last forever.
 And that's why they are beautiful. &#8718;

-*Photo from SunStar Cebu, where this piece was originally published.*
+*Photo from SunStar Cebu, where this piece was originally published on June 16, 2007.*